Lou-Zhou/soccer-decision-making/README.md

 1. allModelOutputs.csv - describes the model outputs for every frame evaluated in the data
 2. allModelOutputsAggregated.csv - describes the model outputs aggregated for every event in the data

+## Visualizing Results

+Using the following scripts, you can generate visualizations of both the plays and model outputs:

+1. animatePlays.py - animates given sequence of frames from the tracking data
+2. animateSurfaces.py - animates model surfaces over sequences of frames, useful for Hawkeye data
+3. visualizeFeatures.py - generates visualizations of game states from tracking data
+4. visualizeModelOutput.py - generates singular visualizatios of model surface
+5. plotSpeeds.py - plots the speed of a player over the course of a game
+6. compareFeatures.py - debugging tool to compare one set of features with another.

 ## Hyperparameter Tuning